National Match Code: 285915

 • Froedtert Pharmacy offers Home Delivery to eight states for no additional charge to patients.

-• Before sending out any medications, the pharmacy staff proactively call patients to confirm their order, preventing missed doses and minimizing unwanted medication from being sent.
+• Before sending out any medications, the pharmacy staff proactively contact patients to confirm their order, preventing missed doses and minimizing unwanted medication from being sent.

 Specialty

-• The Froedtert Pharmacy Specialty team manages high cost, often chronic medications used by our patients in and outside of our hospitals or clinics and touches a variety of areas within our health system and is URAC accredited.
+• The Froedtert Pharmacy Specialty team manages high cost, often chronic medications used by our patients in and outside of our hospitals or clinics.
+Our Specialty Pharmacy touches a variety of areas within our health system and is URAC and ACHC dual-accredited.
 Each month a pharmacist reviews the patient’s medical record to ensure their medications are appropriate and accurate.

-• The Medication Access Team (MAT) is imbedded with the specialty pharmacy service line and perform the following duties:
+• The Medication Access Team (MAT) is embedded with the specialty pharmacy service line and performs the following duties:

 • Acquire prior authorizations for specialty medications infused, administered, or dispensed at any of the Froedtert and the Medical College of Wisconsin campuses, health centers, or Froedtert Pharmacies